 Owner-Built Homes

-The enhanced Ontario NHR would allow an individual to recover up to $80,000 of the provincial portion of the HST they paid to build a home on land they own or lease or to substantially renovate their home.
+The enhanced Ontario NHR allows an individual to recover up to $80,000 of the provincial portion of the HST they paid to build a home on land they own or lease or to substantially renovate their home.

-If an individual would otherwise qualify for Ontario's existing NHR in respect of an owner-built home, the enhanced Ontario NHR would generally be available if the construction or substantial renovation of the home:
+If an individual otherwise qualifies for Ontario's NHR in respect of an owner-built home, the enhanced Ontario NHR is generally available if the construction or substantial renovation of the home:

 • begins on or after April 1, 2026, and on or before March 31, 2027; and